xsaori/xsaori.github.io/docs/iconip2025_tutorial3.md

 - **Please read this document and complete "Preparation" before the tutorial.**
 [https://vbmeg.atr.jp/docs/iconip2025/static/iconip2025.html](https://vbmeg.atr.jp/docs/iconip2025/static/iconip2025.html)

+- **Please note that Session 3-3 also includes several required preparation steps.
+Please carefully review the instructions in the “Hands-on Materials” section for Session 3-3 and complete them in advance.**

 ---

 ## News & Updates

 Please check this page regularly for the latest updates regarding the tutorial.

+- **November 18, 2025** - Notice to participants and Hands-on materials for 3-1 and 3-3 updated
 - **November 13, 2025** - Notice to participants updated
 - **November 11, 2025** - Preparation for hands-on updated
 - **November 4, 2025** - Preparation for hands-on updated